 - Joomla's update cache is stuck.
-See the information on resetting Joomla's update cache. - · You have a server issue connecting to our CDN.
+Click the Find Updates button. - · You have a server issue connecting to our CDN.
 See the information on addressing server issues. - You have found a bug in Joomla's built-in extensions updater.
 You need to contact the Joomla! forum [https://forum.joomla.org].
 Unfortunately there is nothing we can do about Joomla core bugs.